mohamediliasskaddar/TARL-WEB-/README.md

 - **User (Abstract Class):** All user roles (Principal, Teacher, Parent, Administrator, Student) inherit from this class, which includes the `uid` field for unique identification and methods for authentication.
 - **Principal:** Can assign roles to other users (administrators and teachers, and even create parents accounts if wished) and has access to school-wide performance data.
 - **Teacher:** Responsible for creating student accounts and creating and configuring test mini-games.
-- **Administrator:** Has access to performance data at both the classroom and school levels, and can assign teacher role to users and create parent accounts that can be used in the [Parents App](https://github.com/najlae01/mathoria-parent-app).
+- **Administrator:** Has access to performance data at both the classroom and school levels, and can assign teacher role to users and create parent accounts that can be used in the  App.
-- **Parent:** Can monitor their children's academic progress and performance through the [Parents App](https://github.com/najlae01/mathoria-parent-app).
+- **Parent:** Can monitor their children's academic progress and performance through the  App.
 - **Student:** Represents the students registered to take the assessment tests, with personalized profiles synced with the Mathoria game.
 - **TestConfig:** Represents a test created by a teacher, including duration, grade, default/custom mini-game order, and a map of game configurations (`MiniGameConfig`).
 Also tracks creation and update timestamps.
 - **MiniGameConfig:** Contains mini-game settings for a specific grade, including the teacher’s default config and optional group-specific overrides (`GroupConfig`).